OData/v3ProtocolDocument/OData.markdown

 ### 10.4.1 Common rules for all operations ###

-All operations MUST follow the rules outlined in [OData CSDL](OData CSDL Definition.html), in addition operations:
+All operations MUST follow the rules outlined in [OData:CSDL][].
+In addition operations:

 - MAY specify at most one return type.
 - MUST specify an entity set or entity set path expression for the results if the operation return type is an entity or collection of entities.

-The [OData CSDL](OData CSDL Definition.html) specifies how syntactically this information, and information specific to each kind of operation, is specified.
+The [OData:CSDL][] specifies how syntactically this information, and information specific to each kind of operation, is specified.

 #### 10.4.1.1.
 Entity Set Path Expression ####